Deep-De-coder/fabric_lite/README.md

 #### Structured Output Formats

-The CLI supports structured outputs with `--json` and `--csv` flags:
+**NEW in v0.2.0**: The CLI now supports structured outputs with `--json` and `--csv` flags for seamless integration with data analysis tools:

 **JSON Output:**
 - Single object for `infer` command